You trust Warp 10 for your data, learn why you are right to do so by learning how to backup and restore your data.

 The resulting snapshot will be stored under

 hbase is the base directory for your HBase cell.
-Note that a HBase snapshot does not copy data files.
-It simply creates a manifest listing the files belonging to the snapshot and marks those files as part of a snapshot so the cleaning mechanisms of HBase will not delete them.
+Note that an HBase snapshot does not copy data files.
+It simply creates a manifest listing the files belonging to the snapshot.
+This manifest marks those files as part of a snapshot so the cleaning mechanisms of HBase will not delete them.

 Once your HBase snapshot is taken, you can export the snapshot to an external system.
 Exporting a snapshot may be a long operation as it involves copying the data files.